 proceed to set up your snail housing and farmland.
 While doing this, ensure you have enough space for snails to graze freely, as it is important for their growth.
 More so, overcrowding them would mean they would not grow properly.
 Also, keep in mind that the snail house should be escape-proof, as they are good at escaping.

 After that, you can proceed to purchase your snails, as they are obviously needed.
-Also, ensure you checkout the snails properly before you buy them, and also see the grown-up species.
+Also, ensure you check out the snails properly before you buy them, and also see the grown-up species.
 The snails should be healthy and fully grown enough to lay eggs and populate your farm.
-As a rule of thumb, if there is a lip, then it is a fully grown snail.
+As a rule of thumb, if there is a lip, then it is a fully-grown snail.

 pay attention to feeding and caring for your snails.
 You can feed them with foods such as cucumber, mango, cabbage, eggplant, tomato, okra leaves, and more.
 Also, snails are hermaphrodites, therefore they can fertilize each other as soon as they hit maturity.
 In addition, you should ensure that you use high-quality soil with the right humidity and temperature for egg-laying to go well.

 Lastly, after your snails grow till maturity, you can harvest and sell them, as doing so before maturity would be economically unwise.
-Also, note that you should not harvest all your matured snails at once and sell as you should keep some for breeding purposes.
+Also, note that you should not harvest all your matured snails at once and sell them as you should keep some for breeding purposes.

 How much does it cost to start snail farming in Nigeria?

 The starting cost for snail farming in Nigeria is somewhere between N60,000 and N100,000 or more.
-More so, you can grow up to 1,000,000 snails about two times in a year.
+More so, you can grow up to 1,000,000 snails about two times a year.
 This could give returns of up to N5 million per year depending on how you plan it.
 Essentially, if you are able to grow up to 400 eggs about two to three times per year, then you can earn up to that amount.

 Snail farming in Nigeria is a low-risk, high-profit business that you can easily venture into.
 Also, it requires very little operating and setup capital too.
 This makes it one of the most lucrative agriculture businesses in Nigeria and the whole of Africa.